fluxninja/aperture/docs/content/reference/policies/spec.md

 :::caution

-This timeout needs to be strictly less than the timeout set on the client for the whole GRPC call:
+This timeout needs to be less than the timeout set on the client for the whole GRPC call:

 - in case of envoy, timeout set on `grpc_service` used in `ext_authz` filter,